JBorrow/sparepo/README.md

 `sparepo` provides utilities to build the hashtables, but also provides the utilities to read said hashtables in python.
-The file format, described below, for the hashtable is simple, though, so it can be used in other implementations if required.
+The file format, described below, for the hashtable is simple so it can be used in other implementations if required.

 Requirements